nicholas-long/kb/hacking/to-try-lists/HTTP.md

   - check user input just like injections (could be passed as filenames or to commands)
   - ssh keys for usernames (linux and windows)
   - sensitive files list
+  - open directories as files - see if directory listing supported (rare?)
 - file upload
   - bypassing extension filtering
     - php: php4, php5, php?, phps, phtml, phar